lumeland/lume.land/cms/configuration/collections.md

 To define a collection in LumeCMS you need 3 things:

 - The collection name.
 For example: "Posts".
 - The storage used to read and write the content.
+Probably "src".
 - The fields used to modify the content.

 The function `cms.collection()` allows to define a collection: